Donald Trump Access Hollywood tape: Billy Bush

-While the controversy has focused mainly on Trump, Bush also faced backlash as a result of the tape, mainly due to his statement that Zucker "[is] hot as shit" and his goading her into hugging Trump after they get off on the bus.
+While the controversy focused mainly on Trump, Bush also faced backlash as a result of the tape, mainly due to his statement that Zucker "[is] hot as shit" and his goading her into hugging Trump after they get off the bus.
 Bush received online criticism and calls for his resignation from The Today Show, where he was an anchor at the time.
 The Washington Post stated, "Bush's public image was damaged—perhaps beyond repair."
 There were so many negative comments on Bush's social media accounts following the tape's release that his Twitter account was taken down on the evening of October 7.
 That evening, Bush issued an apology, saying, "Obviously I'm embarrassed and ashamed.
 It's no excuse, but this happened eleven years ago—I was younger, less mature, and acted foolishly in playing along.
 I'm very sorry."

-The controversy has led to speculation that Bush's spot on Today could be in jeopardy, both because of the backlash against him on social media and the possibility that the tape's release could create a toxic work environment between Bush and the show's mostly female production staff.
+The controversy led to speculation that Bush's spot on Today could be in jeopardy, both because of the backlash against him on social media and the possibility that the tape's release could create a toxic work environment between Bush and the show's mostly female production staff.
 NBC executives confirmed on the evening of October 8 that Bush's job was safe and he would address the controversy on the October 10 episode of Today.
 Politico noted that the audience of Today is disproportionately female so that a significant ratings drop in the wake of the controversy could still lead to Bush's dismissal.
 On Monday, October 10, NBC reversed course and announced that Bush would be suspended from Today indefinitely pending further review; as he was an anchor, his suspension was briefly addressed during that day's broadcast.
 One day later, on October 11, multiple media sources reported that NBC was "negotiating his exit".
 On October 17, NBC announced that Bush had resigned.

-Bush's status as a member of the Bush family (specifically, as the cousin of former President George W. Bush and the nephew of former president George H. W. Bush) was also noted in the wake of the controversy.
+Bush's status as a member of the Bush family (specifically, as the cousin of former president George W. Bush and the nephew of former president George H. W. Bush) was also noted in the wake of the controversy.
 The Economist noted, "Who would have thought that Mr. Bush, a presenter of NBC's Today news show, could end up playing a more influential role in this election than his cousin Jeb, whom many Republicans had expected to win it?"